How to Prepare for an Accounting Job Interview

 Company Research That Actually Matters

 Go beyond the careers page.
-Read recent earnings commentary, annual reports, and leadership messages to understand financial priorities.
+Read recent earnings commentary, annual reports, leadership messages to understand financial priorities.
 Scan LinkedIn profiles of the finance team to infer team size and structure.
 Look for red flags in employer reviews (systemic turnover, poor process maturity) and for opportunities (growth initiatives, expansion into new markets) that your accounting skills could support.
+ICAEW Jobs

-Map Your Experience to Their Needs
+Map Your Experience To Their Needs

 Technical Preparation: Practice That Produces Precision

-Core Concepts to Master
+Core Concepts To Master

 Financial Statement Walkthroughs